spepler/shell-extras/_episodes/16-job-control.md

 processes.
 To see them in action, let's run our `analyze` program on our latest data files.
 After a few minutes go by, we realize that this is going to take a while to finish.
-Being impatient, we kill the process by typing Control-C. This stops the currently-executing program right away.
+Being impatient, we kill the process by pressing Control-C. This stops the currently-executing program right away.
 Any results it had calculated, but not written to disk, are lost.

 ~~~